BananaJoh/sv650overlay/README.md

 ## Hardware
 * ESP32-DevKitC (WROOM32)
-* CXW8508 step-down converter board (DevKit's LDO gets very hot when running with bike's voltage and capacitors are designed for max.
-10 volts, as I found out after some cutouts ...)
+* DSN-MINI-360 DC-DC buck converter board (DevKit's LDO gets very hot when running with bike's voltage and capacitors are designed for max.
+10 volts, as I found out after some cutouts ... so this steps voltage down to 5 volts for the ESP32 first)
 * ST L9637D Monolithic bus driver with ISO 9141 interface
 * Diode 1N4007 (input)
 * Resistor 510 Ohm (K-Line pull-up)